Nature in Bali and its environmental issues

 In this article, I am going to talk about nature in Bali.
-In fact, as we all know, Bali is a gorgeous island in the middle of Indonesia called Island of Gods, and reputed as to be a touristic destination in Indonesia.
-Lots of people are going to Bali for its peaceful atmosphere, and its beautiful nature.
-Rice fields are particularly magnificent, and are the main point of interest among tourists, but beaches have also a strong interest, in which sunrise or sunset can be observed.
-Apart for its idilic beauty and its rich culture, people who love diving are also going to Bali for its impressive underwater marine life with many diving spots spread all around the island.
+In fact, as we all know, Bali is a gorgeous island in the middle of Indonesia called Island of Gods and reputed as to be a touristic destination in Indonesia.
+Lots of people are going to Bali for its peaceful atmosphere and its beautiful nature.
+Rice fields are particularly magnificent and are the main point of interest among tourists, but beaches have also a strong interest, in which sunrise or sunset can be observed.
+Apart from its idyllic beauty and its rich culture, people who love diving are also going to Bali for its impressive underwater marine life with many diving spots spread all around the island.
 Bali is also known for being the only hinduist Indonesian island among an important Muslim community.

-Situated on the Ring of Fire known as to be the most active place in the world with thousand of volcanoes, Bali is not being outdone with its two active volcanoes watched carefully by scientists.
-The Mount Agung is under radars for years, and ended up waking up one month right after my visit.
+Situated on the Ring of Fire known as to be the most active place in the world with thousands of volcanoes, Bali is not being outdone with its two active volcanoes watched carefully by scientists.
+The Mount Agung is under radars for years and ended up waking up one month right after my visit.

-Bali inland is very beautiful and Balinese people must be grateful to Mother Nature for what they have.
+Bali island is very beautiful and Balinese people must be grateful to Mother Nature for what they have.
 Its beauty amazed me a lot and seeing all this dirt made me sad.
-In supermarkets or markets in Bali they give profusely plastic bags, which is quite troubling.
-They should not giving plastic bags anymore.
-I know there is a lot of work to do in those countries, and Bali is not be outdone.
+In supermarkets or markets in Bali, they give profusely plastic bags, which is quite troubling.
+They should not give plastic bags anymore.
+I know there is a lot of work to do in those countries, and Bali is not to be outdone.

-When I was on Sanur beach where I stayed for few days, I could see that each morning, detritus spat out from the sea.
-Apparently rubbish that were coming from boats were collected every day by locals according to a local with who I spoke.
+When I was on Sanur beach where I stayed for a few days, I could see that each morning, detritus spat out from the sea.
+Apparently, rubbish that was coming from boats were collected every day by locals according to a local with who I spoke.
 One day, I was such revolted seeing as much rubbish as I have seen that I decided to take them out from the beach and put them into a bin I found near to the shore.
-It has became a habit seeing rubbish on world beaches and nature, but nowadays, it should not exist with all information we have about climate change and environment.
+It has become a habit of seeing rubbish on world beaches and nature, but nowadays, it should not exist with all the information we have about climate change and the environment.
 Unfortunately, this is still the case.
 How long governments, people are going to do something concretely?
-Because now is more about speeches, reports, observations, scientific experiments, but there is no concrete action except from ONG, and others associations.
+Because now is more about speeches, reports, observations, scientific experiments, but there is no concrete action except NGO and other associations.
 Thank you to them for their amazing work!

 Traffic pollution in Bali